ivobeerens-nl/blog/content/blog/2015/02/whats-new-vsphere-6-vcenter-server-appliance-vcsa/index.md

   - "vcsa"
   - "VMware"
 author: Ivo Beerens
+url: /2015/02/02/whats-new-vsphere-6-vcenter-server-appliance-vcsa/
 ---

+What’s new in the vCenter Server Appliance (vCSA) 6.0:
 - ISO with an easy guided Installer
 - Different deployment options possible during the guided installer such as:
     - Install vCenter Server